 Ah, the stunning ruby, the king of gems that radiates warmth and vitality and when worn represents love, health and wisdom.
-Ruby has been a very popular gemstone since antiquity, and is one of the most historically significant coloured gemstones.
+Ruby, the July Birthstone, has been a very popular gemstone since antiquity, and is one of the most historically significant coloured gemstones.
 The ruby has now entered a new era of popularity with many people opting for this romantic stone as an alternative from diamonds in their wedding jewellery.

 In ancient to modern day royal jewellery especially crowns are adorned with rubies, set for kings because it was believed that rubies gave the wearer wealth, strength and protection.